slidoapp/dbt-coverage/README.md

 It is a single CLI tool which checks your `dbt` project for missing docstrings and tests.

-Keeping tests and documentation close to the actual SQL code that generates the final model is one of the best design choices of `dbt`.
-It ensures tests are actually used and documentation is actually useful.
+Keeping documentation and tests close to the actual SQL code that generates the final model is one of the best design choices of `dbt`.
+It ensures documentation is actually useful and tests are actually used.
 But how do you make adding those a habit in your [`dbt`](https://github.com/dbt-labs/dbt) project?

 That is exactly where `dbt-coverage` comes in.
 It will